Bank of England says banks need 6 months for any sub-zero rates

-LONDON (Reuters) - Britain’s banks need at least six months to prepare for any cut in interest rates below zero, the Bank of England said as it kept its stimulus programmes on hold ahead of what it hopes will be an economic recovery later this year.
+LONDON (Reuters) - Britain’s banks would need at least six months to prepare for any cut in interest rates below zero, the Bank of England said on Thursday as it kept its stimulus programmes on hold ahead of what it hopes will be an economic recovery later this year.

-The pound jumped by more than half a cent against the U.S. dollar and British government bond yields climbed as investors scaled back their bets that the BoE will implement sub-zero rates anytime soon.
+The pound jumped by more than a cent against the U.S. dollar and 10-year British government bond yields rose to their highest since March as investors heavily scaled back bets the BoE would implement sub-zero rates this year.

-The central bank published on Thursday the results of its review of how prepared lenders such as HSBC, Lloyds and Barclays are for any move to bring in such a policy in Britain for the first time.

-“Although the BoE might like to add negative rates to their toolkit, they indicated today that this is at least six months away,” Vivek Paul, UK chief investment strategist at the BlackRock Investment Institute, said.
+The British central bank said it would ask banks to get ready for the possibility of negative rates, but that financial markets should not view sub-zero borrowing costs as a foregone conclusion.

+“Nobody should take any signal from this,” Governor Andrew Bailey told a news conference.

 Deputy Governor Sam Woods said most financial firms would need to make changes to their systems to implement a negative rate but cutting Bank Rate to zero would pose less of an operational challenge.

-Britain’s economy would probably shrink by 4% in the first three months of 2021, the central bank said, but it was expected to recover rapidly towards pre-COVID levels over 2021.
+Britain’s economy would probably shrink by 4% in the first three months of 2021, the central bank said, but it was expected to recover rapidly towards pre-COVID levels over the year.

-Most businesses are once again hobbled by a third national coronavirus lockdown since the pandemic struck last year, hitting the economy harder than any of the other Group of Seven rich nations, according to official data.
+Most businesses are once again hobbled by Britain’s third national lockdown since the pandemic struck last year.
+The coronavirus crisis has hit the economy harder than any of the other Group of Seven rich nations, according to official data.

+“With pent-up savings set to be unleashed later this year by consumers looking to make up for lost time, the likelihood of negative rates being implemented in the UK this year is reducing,” said Hugh Gimber, global market strategist at J.P.
+Morgan Asset Management.

 Many firms are also grappling with post-Brexit barriers to trade with the European Union after Britain left the bloc’s single market on Dec.
 31.